✨ Professional Resume Review | Get Yours Today | Certified Experts

 It also addresses your salary expectations and the career progression trajectory.

-The second advice is to not jump immediately on the first offer you get unless it’s the right one for you.
+The second piece of advice is not to jump immediately on the first offer you get unless it’s the right one for you.

-Before answering any offer, look over your questions and criteria for the role you desire.
+Before answering any offer, review your questions and criteria for the desired role.

 Does this role hit most of the checklist?
 How could you improve it?